A discreteness algorithm for 4-punctured sphere groups: Interpretations

 Aside from contextualizing the $4PS-$algorithm, examples and constructions of $(G,X)-$structures give indications of the tools employed in the proof of such results.
 [Of course the techniques and methods of proof are often more exotic, still the fundamental ideas persist, or if not, a tincture remains in generalizations.]
 By way of comparing and contrasting we emphasize the following reoccurring themes: the intrinsic geometry of the hyperbolic plane or hyperbolic 3-space (e.g. the Poincar\'e/J\o rgensen dichotomy, Coxeter extensions), utilizing informative words and dynamical techniques on character varieties (e.g. commutator words, relative character varieties), determining coordinates on character varieties (e.g. Goldman's coordinates on the $\SLC-$character varieties of rank 2 subgroups.)

 Furthermore we desire to give an indication of directions of current related research.
 At this time, a two-generator $\PSLC$ discreteness algorithm does not exists, but J. Gilman and L. Keen are working on this problem~\cite{GilmanKeen}.
-Also in the context of decision problems, discreteness can be replaced by some other property of discrete groups, for example $\Gamma$ \textit{convex cocompact} or $\Gamma$ \textit{Anosov}, and investigate algorithmically~\cite{Kapovich1}.
+Also in the context of decision problems, discreteness can be replaced by some other property of discrete groups, for example $\Gamma$ \textit{convex cocompact} or $\Gamma$ \textit{Anosov}, and investigated algorithmically~\cite{Kapovich1}.
 No complete ``field guide" of $(G,X)-$structures exists.\footnote{The extraordinary book \underline{Indra's Pearls} may be the prototype of such a guide.
 It offers stunning computer visualizations of many of the rarities in the realm of Kleinian groups~\cite{Indra}.} By way of appealing to the mathematical precedence of advantageously reformulating problems, we emphasize that there are many correspondences for $(G,X)-$structures: $G-$representation varieties, $G-$local systems, $G-$Higgs bundles~\cite{Goldman4}~\cite{Goldman5}~\cite{Labourie1}.
-These corresponding theories offer up tools and techniques which are more exotic, and more importantly, possibly more useful for proving theorems for discreteness algorithms. --- This phenomena is illustrated quite remarkably by our discussion here of discreteness algorithms and related results for discreteness.
+These corresponding theories offer up even more tools and techniques, which are more refined and hopefully more useful for proving theorems for discreteness algorithms. --- This phenomenon is illustrated quite remarkably by our discussion here of discreteness algorithms and related results for discreteness.